shootismoke/mobile-app/docs/PRIVACY.md

 Effective on October 2nd, 2019.

-Marcelo S. Coelho & Amaury Martiny built the Sh\*\*t!
+Marcelo S. Coelho & Amaury M. built the Sh\*\*t!
 I Smoke app as an Open Source app.
-This SERVICE is provided by Marcelo S. Coelho & Amaury Martiny at no cost and is intended for use as is.
+This SERVICE is provided by Marcelo S. Coelho & Amaury M. at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.